Louise Lincoln Kerr: Legacy

-Louise Lincoln Kerr died at her ranch in Cottonwood, Arizona, on December 10, 1977, of heart failure.
+Louise Lincoln Kerr died at her ranch in Cottonwood, Arizona, on December 10, 1977, of heart failure, aged 85.
 She left a legacy in her estate to the College of Fine Arts at Arizona State University.
 She was a major benefactor of the School of Music at Arizona State University by establishing the Kerr Memorial Scholarship Fund.
 Kerr presented her private music library to the ASU Herberger School of Music.
 She also donated her extensive collection of orchestral and chamber music manuscripts (labeled MSS-90) to the ASU Archives and Manuscripts at Haydn Library.
 In addition, she donated her Scottsdale home and studio to ASU to be used as a chamber music venue, now the ASU Kerr Cultural Center.
 She received a gold medal for distinguished contribution to the arts from the National Society of the Arts and Letters.
-Shortly before her death, Louise Kerr was awarded an honorary Doctorate from ASU, however she was unable to receive this award in person.
-Throughout her career, Louise Kerr composed over 100 works.
-Kerr was posthumously inducted into the Arizona Women's Hall of Fame on October 21, 2004.
+Shortly before her death, Kerr was awarded an honorary Doctorate from ASU; however, she was unable to receive this award in person.
+Throughout her career, Kerr composed more than 100 works.
+She was posthumously inducted into the Arizona Women's Hall of Fame on October 21, 2004.
 Her former home and studio in Scottsdale was recognized with a listing on the National Register of Historic Places on April 14, 2010.
 Concerts are still being performed at this venue.
 This is now an Arizona State and National Heritage site.